 If you view the illustration below, you can see that an Electronic Health Record (EHR) system may be requested to generate QRDA Category 1 XML for patients to be used to drive the calculation of the Diabetes Blood Pressure Management CQM AND the Diabetes LDL Test CQM.
 In that case, all clinical data that could be used to drive the calculation of either of those CQMs must appear in the QRDA Category 1 for each patient in the EHR.
 Further, additional clinical information associated with each patient is not required, and will result in warnings (but not errors) in the QRDA Category 1 for each patient.

-Only relevant data is expressed in the QRDA Category 1
+The C32/CCDA vs QRDA Category 1 Only relevant data is expressed in the QRDA Category 1 based on the need for specific CQMs |

 I personally feel that the QRDA Category 1 reflects the failures of the CCR, C32, and CCDA standards.
 It is difficult to explain why a single standard for expressing patient-level data that is interoperable and can provide sufficient fidelity of data for calculating CQMs does still not exist.
 It's 2012.